MS8080/MarkView/SETUP.md

 EOF
 ```

-Then open it with MarkView to test all features.
+Then open it with Scribe to test all features.

 ## Next Steps